-Iello's Downforce is a new edition of Wolfgang Kramer's board game “Top Race”, which - then published by ASS - was on the recommendation list for Game of the Year in 1996.
-The winner in this year was “El Grande”, also by Wolfgang Kramer.
+Downforce by Iello is a new edition of Wolfgangs Kramer's board game "Top Race", which - originally published by ASS - was recommended for Game of the Year in 1996.
+The winner of this vintage was “El Grande”, also by Wolfgang Kramer.
 Exciting: Even at this point, Kramer's idea was no longer fresh.
-The roots of Top Race go back to 1974: Wolfgang Kramer had come up with a racing game called “Tempo” that was about a sprint on a straight track.
-This simple idea was reissued six years later as “Niki Lauda's Formula 1” and thus licensed for the first time.
-Further editions of the “Tempo” variant followed until it actually became a real racing game.
+The roots of Top Race go back to 1974: With “Tempo”, Wolfgang Kramer came up with a racing game that involved a sprint on a straight track.
+This simple idea was relaunched six years later as "Niki Lauda's Formula 1" and thus licensed for the first time.
+Further editions of the "Tempo" variant followed until it actually became a real racing game.

 Downforce: Buying the best drivers for millions

 After an editorial revision of the classic racing game from the mid-nineties by Rob Daviau and Justin D. Jacobsen, sports game lovers can now once again steer the fate of their racing team and then steer the car down the slopes.
 It is already clear: Downforce relies on a two-part game process.

 Racing is a multi-million dollar business and that's what it's all about initially.
 Each of the two to six players takes on a racing team - but without having a racing car at the beginning.
 First of all, they have to be bought, or more precisely: to be auctioned.